 • Ensure all parties are familiar with the final data acquisition programme and well objectives, and that any identified risks are reviewed with the crew.

-• Gaia consultants are also JNCC trained Marine Mammal Observers (MMO), and can provide MMO services which may satisfy the client’s Environmental Permit / Licence requirements for operations in the UK.
+• Gaia consultants are also JNCC trained Marine Mammal Observers (MMO), and can provide MMO services which may satisfy the client’s Environmental Permit / Licence requirement.

 Execution of Operations:

 • Liaise with the client operations team and logging personnel to ensure safe and continuous execution of operations according to the programme, effective critical path time management, and smooth and efficient Management of Change where applicable.